State high court upholds 130-year sentence for juvenile offender

 SPRINGFIELD — Last week, the Illinois Supreme Court preserved a 130-year prison sentence for a man convicted of rape and murder, Ashanti Lusby, who was 16 years old at the time of the offense.

 The 6-1 decision, issued Thursday, Oct.
-22, prompted criticism from advocates within the juvenile justice reform movement that are seeking to eliminate extreme prison sentences for minors.
+22, prompted criticism from advocates within the juvenile justice reform movement who are seeking to eliminate extreme prison sentences for minors.

 The majority of the state’s high court reversed a lower court ruling, and decided that Lusby’s 2002 sentencing hearing did not violate recent U.S. Supreme Court case law requiring a sentencing judge to consider a juvenile’s age and factors related to youth.